isomerpages/mlaw-lab/_legal-services/4e-how-to-make-first-payment.md

 3. Pay online at [https://eservices.mlaw.gov.sg/labesvc/](https://eservices.mlaw.gov.sg/labesvc/){:target="_blank"}.
 Select “For Applicant” and log in to the ePortal using your Singpass.
 Click on “Check My Payment”.

-**4. Please note that with effect from 7 April 2020, MinLaw Customer Service Centre will no longer accept cash payments and only payments by NETS can be made at our Self Service Payment Kiosks. <br> Please make any payment online via our e-services portal where possible.**
+4. **Please note that with effect from 7 April 2020, MinLaw Customer Service Centre will no longer accept cash payments and only payments by NETS can be made at our Self Service Payment Kiosks. <br> Please make any payment online via our e-services portal where possible.**